-Rudolph Diesel invented the diesel engine and unveiled it at the World Fair in 1900.
+Rudolf Diesel invented the diesel engine and unveiled it at the World Fair in 1900.
 The engine was originally designed to run on peanut oil, and R. Diesel was a big believer in the role plant oils could play in fueling America.

 In a 1912 speech, Diesel said, “…the use of vegetable oils for engine fuels may seem insignificant today, but such oils may become, in the course of time, as important as petroleum and the coal-tar products of the present time.”